hamler-lang/docs/guides/DifferencesFromErlang.md

 ### case .. of

-The `case` expression is the same as Haskell.
+The `case` expression in Hamler is the same as Haskell.

 Hamler:
 ```hamler